-On June 5, 2014, Pat Mikesch was named head coach/GM of the Green Bay Gamblers.
+Pat Mikesch enters his second season as Head Coach/GM of the Green Bay Gamblers.
 He is the seventh head coach/GM in the history of the franchise.

-For the past three seasons, Mikesch served as the team’s Associate Head Coach and Director of Player Personnel .
-In his first year on staff, he helped lead the Gamblers to both the Anderson and Clark Cups, never losing consecutive games throughout the regular season or playoffs.
-The regular season mark of 47-9-4 set a USHL Tier 1 record for wins in a season, fewest loses, points in a season (98), and road victories in a season (25).
+From 2011 to 2014, Mikesch served as the team’s Associate Head Coach and Director of Player Personnel .
+In his first year, Mikesch was instrumental in leading the Gamblers to both the Anderson and Clark Cups, never losing consecutive games throughout the regular season or playoffs.
+The team’s regular season mark of 47-9-4 set a USHL Tier 1 record for wins in a season, fewest loses, points in a season (98), and road victories in a season (25).
 The team also made history at the annual NHL Draft as Jordan Schmaltz became the second Gambler, joining Blake Wheeler (Phoenix Coytoes/2004) to be drafted in the first round (St. Louis Blues 25th overall).
 At the 2014 NHL Draft, Jordan’s brother Nick, who played two seasons in Green Bay (2012-14) was selected in the first round by the Chicago Blackhawks.

 Prior to the Gamblers, Mikesch spent six seasons as an assistant coach at his alma mater, Michigan Tech University of the Western Collegiate Hockey Association.
 On the international level, Mikesch has led the United States U-17 team to three straight gold medals at the Five Nations Cup (2011, 2012 & 2013).
 In Mikesch’s three years behind the bench at the Five Nations Cup, the U.S. team is a perfect 15-0-0